-CPA Type I: Project Gaia Cook Stove Programme Of Activities - CPA000 [Insert identification number] Ethiopia that the CPA has not been registered as single CDM Project Activity or included in a registered CDM PoA .
-And, individual programme system/unit is Unique serial numbers individual units to the programme.
+CDM-SSC-PoA-DD-FORM that the CPA has not been registered as single CDM Project Activity or included in a registered CDM PoA.
+And, individual programme system/unit is identifiable by: Unique serial numbers that uniquely identify individual units to the programme.
 End user details (i.e. name, address) 16 c.
-The specifications of technology/measure including the level and type of service, performance specifications including compliance with The CPA involves the distribution of energy efficient cook stoves powered by a renewable source.
-As evidenced by the technical description/manufacturer specifications of the units: testing/certifications; under this CPA are powered by {Insert}, a renewable source.
-Each unit shall have a rated capacity equal to or less than 150 kW thermal Openditions to shock the start The total or cumulative installed/rated thermal energy generation capacity of the systems/units is equal to or less than 45 MW thermal.
+The specifications of technology/measure including the level and type of service, performance specifications including The CPA involves the distribution of energy efficient cook stoves powered by a renewable source.
+As evidenced by the technical description/manufacturer specifications of the units: compliance with testing/certifications; ☐ The stoves distributed under this CPA are powered by {Insert}, a renewable source.
+Each unit shall have a rated capacity equal to or less than 150 kW thermal The total or cumulative installed/rated thermal energy generation capacity of the systems/units is equal to or less than 45 MW thermal.
 Confirmation by CPA implementer that each unit (insert stove type) meets the industry standards of quality.
 16 d.
-Conditions to check the start date of the CPA through documentary evidence; CPA Start date shall not be before the start date of the PoA 30 {i.e. 12 February 2015} The start of the CPA is {DD/MM/YY}, the date when real action occurred: , It is the date for which the first stove was distributed order for the first project unit was placed.
+Conditions to check the start date of the CPA through documentary evidence; CPA Start date shall not be before the start date of the PoA {i.e. 12 February 2015} The start of the CPA is {DD/MM/YY}, the date when real action occurred: It is the date for which the first stove was distributed order for the first project unit was placed.
 It is the date for which the first project unit was